vidovd01/interruptive-authority/README.md

 >
 ## Minimal Design Requirement
 >
-This defines the minimum conditions for preserving human interrupt authority.
+This defines the minimum conditions for preserving human interruptive authority.
 >
-An interrupt mechanism MUST satisfy the following properties:
+An interrupt mechanism MUST satisfy all of the following properties:

 - External: not derived from the system`s internal evaluation
 - Unconditional: not overridable by system otpimization